simp/simp-doc/docs/changelogs/latest.rst

 pupmod-simp-rsyslog
 ^^^^^^^^^^^^^^^^^^^

+* Fixed the default security collection string for :program:`firewalld` rules.
 * Fixed a bug where the 'IncludeConfig' directive for :file:`/etc/rsyslog.d` allowed more than just :file:`.conf` files to be parsed.

 pupmod-simp-simp
 ^^^^^^^^^^^^^^^^

+* Ensure that the :program:`sudoers` rule for removing the Puppet SSL directory is not created when running from Bolt, since the directory target is changed at each Bolt run and will result in non-idempotency.
+* Fixed a bug in which the 'gpgkey' and 'baseurl' configuration strings were required for the local YUM repositories managed by :code:`simp::yum::repo::local_os_updates` and :code:`simp::yum::repo::local_simp`.

+  - Both are optional in the :code:`yumrepo` type if they already exist on disk.

 * Removed the broken :file:`tasks/` directory.

 pupmod-simp-simplib
 ^^^^^^^^^^^^^^^^^^^

+* Fixed the use of :code:`simplib::debug::inspect` when using Bolt.
 * Fixed bugs in the :code:`grub_version` and :code:`init_systems` facts.
 * Fixed the :code:`simplib__auditd` fact so that it detects the state of the running :program:`auditd` process.